Changes to our education programs in 2021

 We welcome school excursion bookings at the National Motor Museum, and we continue to adhere to federal and state government guidelines to ensure the safety of our visitors and staff.

 To make sure our visitors, including school groups, remain safe at all times, we have made some changes to the school programs that are available.
 The size of rooms and galleries in the museums mean some of our education programs have been changed, while others will not be available for the foreseeable future.
 Some programs use highly interactive displays and we have adapted these where we can.

 We will continue to monitor, evaluate and adapt our education programs to fit government COVIDSafe guidelines and align with Department for Education recommendations.
 If you cannot visit us at one of our museums, we also have a range of education programs, digital and printed resources that can be used within the classroom.

-Education programs available in Term 1 of 2021
+Education programs currently available

 MOTORWORKS (Years 4-6)

 This program introduces students to the assembly line process and the impact it had on vehicle manufacturing.
 The Model T Ford was well suited to outback conditions as Australia grew as a nation.
 In this program, students take on the role of a worker on an assembly line to build a replica of a Model T Ford.

 HAWKER VANS (Years R-2 and 5-6 HASS)

 This program asks students to examine the role of Hawkers in the early 20th century, selling goods from their vans like a corner shop on wheels.
 Hawkers played a valuable role in opening up Australia as a nation by providing supplies to people in remote locations.
 Students carefully handle old items that Hawkers may have sold, and compare them to modern day items.